 To get your tickets via the official website, you will have to register, select the ticket you want to buy, pay and wait to receive two confirmations via email – one will be from the bank confirming the transaction, the other will be the actual ticket which you can download and print or use in electronic format.
 You will be required to show that when visiting the museum.

-Get skip-the-line Palazzo Vecchio tickets on third party sites
+Get skip-the-line Palazzo Vecchio tickets on third-party sites

-First of all, there usually is a 24/7 customer service in a language of your choice, also available via chat like whatsapp.
 Secondly, you can count on a more flexible cancellation policy – you can get a full refund as long as you cancel 24 hours prior to your visit.

 Be sure to look out for discounts on third party websites.
 You should also read reviews of other visitors to get a sense of whether this particular purchase is right for you.
 I would also recommend comparing prices within these sites, as well as between sites, to find the best option for your needs.